jobearry/jobearry/README.md

 <h1>RASZPBERRY</h1>

 Hi!
-I go by the name "Rasz", and I am a graduate of Computer Engineering in the Philippines.
+I go by the name "Rasz" and I am from the Philippines.

 I am interested in designing the web and designs in general, I also enjoy programming, that is why I am teaching myself to be a front-end developer through the projects I will put here.